expo/expo/docs/pages/ui-programming/z-index.md

 ---
-title: 'Stacking overlapping views with zIndex in Expo and React Native apps'
+title: Stacking overlapping views with zIndex in Expo and React Native apps
+sidebar_title: Stacking views with zIndex
 ---

 import ImageSpotlight from '~/components/plugins/ImageSpotlight';